nus-cs2103-AY2425S1/ip/AI.md

+For all classes, the use of the auto complete function built into VSCode was used frequently.
+For many classes, the code has been refined using the prompt below (Prompt 1)

 Prompt 1:

 Follow the Coding Standard as documented in Java Coding Standard.
 Include JavaDocs where necessary, as per the Java Coding Standard.